Board of DirectorsEddy Mejia2021-01-13T19:31:18+00:00

 Mr. Parker has served on our board of directors since December 2009.
 Since April 2017, Mr. Parker has served as Chief Financial Officer and Senior Vice President of Tricida, Inc., a biotechnology company.
 From September 2010 to May 2015, Mr. Parker was Chief Financial Officer of Anacor Pharmaceuticals, Inc. after serving in a consulting capacity since December 2009.
 From July 2009 to July 2010, Mr. Parker served in a consulting capacity as the Chief Business Officer of InteKrin Therapeutics, Inc. a biotechnology company and previously served as Managing Director and Partner in the Investment Banking Division of Goldman, Sachs & Co.
 From 1997 to 2009, Mr. Parker directed Goldman Sachs’ West Region Healthcare Investment Banking practice.
 From 1995 to 1997, Mr. Parker was Vice President at Feibusch & Co., a venture capital firm.
 Mr. Parker serves as a director for a number of healthcare companies including Perrigo Company plc and Genomic Health.
 Mr. Parker received his A.B. in Engineering Sciences and Economics from Dartmouth College and his M.B.A. from Stanford University.

 Rita Jain, M.D. has served on our board of directors since March 2019.
+Dr. Jain currently serves as the Chief Medical Officer of Immunovant.
 From May 2017 to June 2019, Dr. Jain served as the Senior Vice President and Chief Medical Officer of Akebia Therapeutics, Inc., a biopharmaceutical company focused on the development and commercialization of therapeutics for patients with kidney disease.
 Prior to joining Akebia in May 2017, Dr. Jain was Vice President of Men’s and Women’s Health and Metabolic Development at AbbVie, Inc. Before that, Dr. Jain held various positions including Divisional Vice President and Vice President in Pharmaceutical Development at Abbott Laboratories, and after AbbVie’s split from Abbott, at AbbVie.
 In addition to her work in men’s and women’s health, and metabolic development, Dr. Jain also led activities in pain, respiratory, and cystic fibrosis development.
 Before AbbVie, she held management positions in the Arthritis, Inflammation and Pain Group at Searle (acquired by Pharmacia and subsequently Pfizer).
 Prior to joining Searle, Dr. Jain was a faculty member at North Shore University Hospital in New York, with an academic appointment as Assistant Professor of Medicine, New York University School of Medicine.

 Dr. Jain received her B.S. in biology from LIU/C.W.
 Post and her M.D. from the State University of New York at Stony Brook School of Medicine.
 Dr. Jain completed her medical training in internal medicine at Staten Island University Hospital followed by a Fellowship in Rheumatology at North Shore University Hospital and a Clinical Research Fellowship at the University of Texas Southwestern Medical Center, Dallas.